Stellingen station

 Stellingen is a railway station on the Hamburg-Altona–Kiel line, northern Germany, served by the Hamburg S-Bahn.
-The station is located in the Hamburg borough of Eimsbüttel, west of Hamburg Inner City, and a little east to Imtech Arena (Volksparkstadion).
-In direct neighborhood to the station, motorway A7 crosses above the elevated railway tracks.
+The station is located in the Hamburg borough of Eimsbüttel, west of Hamburg Inner City, and a little east to Volksparkstadion In direct neighborhood to the station, motorway A7 crosses above the elevated railway tracks.

 Station layout

 The elevated station has one island platform with 2 tracks and one exit.
 The station is fully accessible for handicapped persons; there is a lift and a special floor layout for blind persons.

 A small shop in the station sells fast food and newspapers.
 There are no lockers.
 No personnel is present at the station but there are SOS and information telephones, ticket machines and 25 parking spaces.
 In front of the station is a taxicab stand.

 Station services

 Rail

 The rapid transit trains of the lines S3 and S5 of the Hamburg S-Bahn call at the station.

 The direction of the trains on track 1 is northbound towards Pinneberg (S3) and Elbgaustraße (S5).
-On track 2 the trains run southbound in the direction Stade (S5) and Neugraben (S3).
+On track 2 the trains run southbound in the direction Stade (S5), and Neugraben (S3).